fiodortretyakov/shadow-station-dev/README.md

 ## Overview
 A 2D "demake" inspired by the mechanics of *Prey (2017)*.
 The goal is to recreate the tense, atmospheric exploration of a semi-abandoned space station with a focus on:
 * **Interactive Environments:** Almost every prop can be picked up, thrown, or searched.
-* **Shapeshifting AI:** Mimic-style enemies that camouflage as environmental objects.
+* **Shapeshifting AI:** Shifter-style enemies that camouflage as environmental objects.
 * **Player Agency:** Multiple ways to solve puzzles (Gloo, Hacking, or brute force).

 ## Technical Goals